 Do you read novels aloud in your classroom?
 I taught in a class for students with autism for 10 years.
 I had students in grades kindergarten through 5th grade.
-Some students were early readers, some students could not even identify their name.
-Some of my students could hold an hour-long conversation with me on the fine features of Thomas the Tank Engine and some students were unable to utter a single word.
+Some students were early readers, while others could not even identify their names.
+Some of my students could hold an hour-long conversation with me about the finer points of Thomas the Tank Engine, while others were unable to utter a single word.
 I was tasked with helping every single student grow and thrive while learning what their typical peers were learning a few classrooms away.
-One of the ways I did this was by reading novels to the class as a whole group activity.
+One of the ways I did this was by reading novels aloud to the class as a whole-group activity.
 Sounds a little crazy, but it was great.

 These novel units do just that.
-With each chapter, I develop one or two activities that tie to a concept introduced on those pages.
+With each chapter, I develop one or two activities that tie to concepts introduced in those pages.
 This isn’t as easy for me as it seems.
 With each novel unit I start, I worry, “Will I be able to think of what to do with the next chapter?”
 Sometimes the idea comes right away as I am reading.
 It is easy to see a thread to pull on and use to build a great activity.
 Sometimes, it is not so easy.
 Sometimes it is REALLY difficult.
-Some chapters, I just want to skip.

-When I was doing the novel unit for Where the Red Fern Grows (a favorite story of mine from childhood), I totally forgot that one of the characters in the story falls on an ax and dies.
+When I was doing the novel unit for Where the Red Fern Grows (a favorite story of mine from childhood), I totally forgot that one of the characters in the story falls on an axe and dies.
 It took me 3 days and LOTS of conversations with my daughter (who was home from college) before I could come up with an acceptable activity.
-I really just wanted to skip that chapter, but in the end, I decided it related to when you really need to call 911 and when it is not really necessary.
+I really just wanted to skip that chapter, but in the end, I decided it was about when you really need to call 911 and when it is not necessary.

 Here are the other novel units I have in my store: Special Needs for Special Kids.